bschwand/bschwand.github.io/_posts/2025-02-02-ultimate_3D_printer_Z_probe.md

 - must be cheap in materials
 - must be easy to install

 The first deduction from these criterias is that the sensing mechanism will have to be located in the printer bed.
 A common way to do that is by using the printbed and nozzle themselves as elements of a switch.
-When the nozzle makes contact with the bed, it closes a circuit that signals contact.
+When the nozzle makes contact with the bed, it closes a circuit that signals touchdown.

 I do not like that because the whole machine becomes part of a circuit, which can cause a whole lot of various problems with leaks, bad contacts and more.
 Further, it would not work for me as I long ago replaced the original aluminum bed with a glass bed, which is non-conductive obviously.
 Using capacitance might be possible, but I suspect it would easily be affected by objects on or around the print bed.

 A mechanical switch under the bed: unacceptable, as it implies the bed has to move a bit, thus a locking/unlocking mechanism would be required.
 Pressure sensors such as resistive sensors are kind of expensive, and piezo sensors require high voltages and uncommon electronic interfaces.
 What is (realistically) left: strain gauges, which seem pretty ideal to me